We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 After six months of twice-daily treatment, results of both groups were similar.
 While both groups had positive results, recurrence was common.
 Further studies are needed to determine how to treat nail fungus with no recurrence.

-- Once you have your oil, dilute it: for every 1 to 2 drops of tea tree oil, add 12 drops of a carrier oil.
+- For every 1 to 2 drops of tea tree oil, add 12 drops of a carrier oil.

 - Apply a dime-sized amount of the diluted oil to your forearm.